American Mathematical Society: History

 Also in 1951, the American Mathematical Society's headquarters moved from New York City to Providence, Rhode Island.
-The society later added an office in Ann Arbor, Michigan in 1965 and an office in Washington, D.C. in 1992.
+The society later added an office in Ann Arbor, Michigan, in 1965 and an office in Washington, D.C., in 1992.

 In 1954 the society called for the creation of a new teaching degree, a Doctor of Arts in Mathematics, similar to a PhD but without a research thesis.

-In the 1970s, as reported in "A Brief History of the Association for Women in Mathematics: The Presidents' Perspectives" by Lenore Blum, "In those years the AMS was governed by what could only be called an 'old boys network,' closed to all but those in the inner circle."
-Mary W. Gray challenged that situation by "sitting in on the Council meeting in Atlantic City.
+In the 1970s, as reported in "A Brief History of the Association for Women in Mathematics: The Presidents' Perspectives" by Lenore Blum:

+In those years the AMS was governed by what could only be called an "old boys network", closed to all but those in the inner circle.
+Mary [W. Gray] challenged that by sitting in on the council meeting in Atlantic City.
 When she was told she had to leave, she refused saying she would wait until the police came.
-(Mary relates the story somewhat differently: When she was told she had to leave, she responded she could find no rules in the by-laws restricting attendance at Council meetings.
-She was then told it was by 'gentlemen's agreement.'
-Naturally Mary replied 'Well, obviously I'm no gentleman.')
-After that time, Council meetings were open to observers and the process of democratization of the Society had begun."
+(Mary relates the story somewhat differently: when she was told she had to leave, she responded she could find no rules in the by-laws restricting attendance at council meetings.
+She was then told it was by "gentlemen's agreement".
+Naturally Mary replied "Well, obviously I'm no gentleman.")
+After that time, council meetings were open to observers and the process of democratization of the society had begun.

 Also, in 1971 the AMS established its Joint Committee on Women in the Mathematical Sciences (JCW), which later became a joint committee of multiple scholarly societies.

 Julia Robinson was the first female president of the American Mathematical Society (1983–1984), but was unable to complete her term as she was suffering from leukemia.

 In 1988, the Journal of the American Mathematical Society was created, as the flagship journal of the AMS.